neumino/neumino.github.io/movies.md

-### Redeeming Love
+### Fireheart
-*Released on 2022-01-21, vote average 8.6*
+*Released on 2022-02-02, vote average 6.4*

-A retelling of the biblical book of Hosea set against the backdrop of the California Gold Rush of 1850.
+The film explores the world of firefighters in 1920s New York City and tells the story of a 16-year-old girl who will have to become a hero in order to save her city.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/NJSjS36Pgx8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/ZUy_ygJSIag?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>